farhan-9820/powershell_profile/README.md

-dont want the oh my posh? delete the Microsoft.PowerShell_profile.ps1
+- dont want the oh my posh? delete the Microsoft.PowerShell_profile.ps1
-else: install oh my posh (the powerlevel 10k would be installed automatically with all the themes)
+- else: install oh my posh (the powerlevel 10k would be installed automatically with all the themes)
+- without any profile the powershell is much faster , the default things like auto suggestion, highlight and icons are already in the folders